msrocean/mockingbird/README.md

 :warning: :warning: :warning: Experimental - **PLEASE BE CAREFUL**.
 Intended for Reasearch purposes ONLY. :warning: :warning: :warning:

 This repository contains code and data of the paper ***Mockingbird*: Defending Against Deep-Learning-Based Website Fingerprinting Attacks with Adversarial Traces**, published in **IEEE Transactions on Information Forensics and Security (TIFS)**.
-The preprint version of the paper is available at: [arXiv version](https://arxiv.org/abs/1902.06626). *Mockingbird* is designed to work against deep-learning-based website fingerprinting attacks.
+Early access version of the paper is available at [IEEE Xlore](https://ieeexplore.ieee.org/document/9265277).
+You can also read the [arXiv version](https://arxiv.org/abs/1902.06626). *Mockingbird* is designed to work against deep-learning-based website fingerprinting attacks.
 Extensive evaluation shows that *Mockingbird* is effective against both white-box and black-box attacks including a more advanced intersection attacks.

 ![Mockingbird Defense](./repo_images/mockingbird_arc.jpeg)

 #### Reference Format
 ```
     @article{rahman2020mockingbird,
-      title={{Mockingbird:} Defending Against Deep-Learning-Based Website Fingerprinting Attacks with Adversarial Traces},
+          title={{Mockingbird:Defending Against Deep-Learning-Based Website Fingerprinting Attacks
-      author={Mohammad Saidur Rahman and Mohsen Imani and Nate Mathews and Matthew Wright},
+                  with Adversarial Traces}},
+          author={M. S. {Rahman} and M. {Imani} and N. {Mathews} and M. {Wright}},
+          journal={IEEE Transactions on Information Forensics and Security},
           year={2020},
-      eprint={1902.06626},
-      archivePrefix={arXiv},
-      primaryClass={cs.CR}
+          doi={10.1109/TIFS.2020.3039691}
     }
 ```

 ### Dependencies & Required Packages